 Covariance measures the directional relationship between two numbers.
 In the Beta Coefficient, the two numbers are the market return and the stock return.
 You can learn how to calculate covariance here.

 In portfolio management theory, the Variance of Return measures an individual stock’s risk.
-To explain, the variance of return includes all the non-market risk assets with the stock.
+To explain, the variance of returns includes all non-market risk associated with the stock.

 Another popular formula for calculating the Beta is: